wp-plugins/scifi-task-manager/readme.txt

 == Description ==

 scifi Task Manager is simple admin dash only task manager.
 Purpose of it is to manage and organize the work of site that is living in it.
-It add dashboard widget for easy overview, and full list in Dashboard -> Tasks menu.
-The tasks itself are not public accessible it is member only information.
+The plugin add dashboard widget for easy overview, and full list in Dashboard -> Tasks menu.
+The tasks itself are not public accessible it is member (roles can be configured by settings) only information.

 == Screenshots ==